-Crum, of Lawrence County, and Claim Williams, of Balbert He is a graduate of Betsy Layne High School and works for Bruce Walter's Ford in Pikeville.
+Crum is the son of Albert Crum, of Lawrence County, and Clara Williams, of Banner.
+He is a graduate of Betsy Layne High School and works for Bruce Walter's Ford in Pikeville.
 Newsome is the daughter of Hermit and Melissa Newsome, of Grethel.
 She is a graduate of Betsy Layne High School and is employed by ACS in Pikeville.